TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 ##### Why do my disambiguation tests fail?

-Disambiguation tests (i.e. tests of the form `test abc [[x]] parse to y`) compare the AST that is generated for `x` to `y`.
-If they differ, the test fails.
+Disambiguation tests (i.e. tests of the form `test name [[...]] parse to [[..]]`) compare the ASTs for both test fragments.
+If these ASTs differ, the test fails.
 Use the *Show AST* option in the editor's *Transform* menu to view the AST; this may give you clue as to what is going wrong.
 A common mistake is to introduce a constructor when parsing a parenthesized expression.
 This can be solved by using the `bracket` attribute.

 ##### Why does the `bracket` attribute has no effect?

 You probably used a constructor name together with the `bracket` attribute.
-This is a mistake.
+As the SDF3 editor indicates, this is a mistake.

 ##### Why are my `context-free priorities` not translated into SDF2?